 Paul W. Tibbets is a World War II bomber pilot of unparalleled fame.
-He joined the Army Air Corps in 1937, and after receiving his wings in February 1938, was assigned to Fort Benning, Georgia, where he served as the personal pilot and hunting partner of Colonel George S. Patton.
-In June 1941, Tibbets was assigned to the 90th Squadron at Hunter Field, Georgia, flying the A-20 Havoc.
+Born in 1915 in Quincy, Illinois, he had his first bombing experience at age 12 by dropping candy bars by parachute out of the back seat of a Waco 9 biplane over the Hialeah racetrack.
+He joined the Army Air Corps in 1937, and after receiving his wings in February 1938 was assigned to Fort Benning, Georgia, where he served as the personal pilot and hunting partner of Colonel George S. Patton.
+In June 1941, Tibbets was assigned to Hunter Field, Georgia, flying the A-20 Havoc.
 Because of his multi-engine experience, he was selected for training in the B-17 Flying Fortress.
-Assigned as the first officer in the new 97th Bombardment Group (Heavy) at MacDill Field, Florida, he was made commander of the 40th Bomb Squadron.
+Assigned as the first officer in the new 97th Bombardment Group (Heavy) at MacDill Field, Florida, he was soon made commander of the 40th Bomb Squadron.

 In June 1942, the 97th deployed to Polebrook, England.
-On 17 August 1942, in a bomber named "Butcher Shop," Tibbets led the first flight of American B-17s in daylight bombing raids over occupied Europe, striking the railroad marshalling yards at Rouen in northern France.
-In October 1942, he flew General Mark Clark to Gibraltar to embark on a secret meeting with the French in North Africa before "Operation TORCH."
+On 17 August 1942, in a bomber named “Butcher Shop,” Tibbets led the first flight of American B-17s in daylight bombing raids over occupied Europe, striking the railroad marshalling yards at Rouen in northern France.
+In October 1942, he flew General Mark Clark to Gibraltar to embark on a secret meeting with the French in North Africa before “Operation TORCH.”
 One month later, Tibbets flew General Dwight D. Eisenhower to Gibraltar to direct the Allied invasion.
 Following the invasion, Tibbets led the initial B-17 bombing raids in North Africa.
-Assigned to Twelfth Air Force next, he remained in North Africa until March 1943, and then returned to the United States.
+He remained in North Africa until March 1943, and then returned to the United States.

-He was soon sent to work on the B-29 program and to train the strike force for the atomic bomb program.
+He was soon sent to work on the B-29 program to train the strike force for the atomic bomb program.
 This unit, known as the 509th Composite Wing, was activated on 17 December 1944 at Wendover, Utah.
 After completing training, the 509th deployed to the island of Tinian to await orders.
-On 6 August 1945, he flew the B-29 "Enola Gay" from Tinian to strike Hiroshima, Japan, on the world's first atomic bombing mission.
-After the war, in August 1946, Tibbets was a student in the first class of the Air Command and Staff School at Maxwell Field, Alabama.
-General Tibbets served in various staff positions, including the B-47 development program and became the 308th Bomb Wing Commander at Hunter Air Force Base, Georgia, in February 1956.
+On 6 August 1945, he flew the B-29 “Enola Gay” from Tinian to strike Hiroshima, Japan, on the world’s first atomic bombing mission.
+After the war in August 1946, Tibbets was a student in the first class of the Air Command and Staff School at Maxwell Field, Alabama.
+Tibbets served in various staff positions, including the B-47 development program and became commander of the 308th Bomb Wing at Hunter Air Force Base, Georgia in February 1956.